Lee, Higginson & Co.: Lee Higginson Corporation

 In July 1932, following the Swedish match scandal, the Lee Higginson Corporation was formed "with capital from sources outside the partnership of Lee, Higginson Co." to do business in New York, Boston and Chicago" under the direction of executive vice president N. Penrose Hallowell (son of Gen. Norwood Penrose Hallowell).
 The new corporation was headquartered in the banking offices of Lee, Higginson Co. in New York.
-The companies three main offices were managed by vice presidents in the respective cities, with Edward N. Jesup in New York, Charles E. Cutting in Boston, and Charles H. Schweppe in Chicago.
+The companies three main offices were managed by vice presidents in the respective cities, with Edward N. Jesup in New York, Charles E. Cotting in Boston, and Charles H. Schweppe in Chicago.
 Barrett Wendell Jr. and William M. Blair were connected with the corporation in Chicago, all of whom where partners in Lee, Higginson & Co.
 George C. Lee Jr.'s son, James J. Lee, became a vice president of the Lee Higginson Corporation in New York from 1932 (he left the firm in 1952 to join W. E. Hutton & Co. as a partner).

 In 1933, the firm sold its twelve-story office at 35-41 Broad Street, "regarded as one of the most attractive in the financial district", to the New York Stock Exchange.
 The building had been erected in 1928 which they occupied once it had been completed.
 In 1935, former Lee, Higginson bankers, William M. Blair and Francis Bonner, founded investment Blair Bonner & Company, which today is William Blair & Company.
 Another partner, from 1928 to 1935, was George Murnane who in early 1935 went on to co-found Monnet, Murnane & Co. together with Jean Monnet.
 In 1940, Hallowell was elected chairman before being elected president in 1942.